mostafa-abokhadra/backEndRef/Caching/0-basics.md

 - The key to using a cache effectively lies in determining the most appropriate data to cache
 - Caching typically works well with data that is immutable or that changes infrequently e: g reference information such as product and pricing information in an e-commerce application, or shared static resources that are costly to construct.
 - Web clients typically use the URI of a resource as the key in the client-side cache, so if the URI changes, the web client ignores any previously cached versions of a resource and fetches the new version instead.
+### Types of Caching
+- There are several types of caching, including in-memory caching, disk caching, and distributed caching.
+- In-memory caching stores data in memory, while disk caching stores data on a local hard drive.
+- Distributed caching involves storing data across multiple systems to improve availability and performance.
 ### Distributed Application Caching (2 ways)
 - They use a private cache, where data is held locally on the computer that's running an instance of an application or service.
 - They use a shared cache, serving as a common source that can be accessed by multiple processes and machines.